Traditional Handicrafts in Chinese Art

 Lantern Festival of the Tang Dynasty (618 — 907)

-Around 1500 years ago, more fancy materials and techs were added into making lanterns.
+Around 1500 years ago, more fancy materials and techs were added to making lanterns.

 Until today, talented artists are still designing more beautiful lanterns, for people to appreciate in the Lantern Festival.